Skip to Content

 • Member, American Bar Association

-• Louisiana Young Lawyer Delegate to the House of Delegates
+• Past, Louisiana Young Lawyer Delegate to the House of Delegates

-• Louisiana Young Lawyer Delegate to the Young Lawyers Division Assembly
+• Past, Louisiana Young Lawyer Delegate to the Young Lawyers Division Assembly

 • Member, Louisiana State Bar Association